WeblateOrg/weblate/docs/faq.rst

 on).

-If you've already ran into a merge conflict, the easiest way is to solve all conflicts locally at your workstation - is to simply add Weblate as a remote repository, merge it into upstream and fix any conflicts.
+If you've already ran into a merge conflict, the easiest way is to solve all conflicts locally at your workstation : simply add Weblate as a remote repository, merge it into upstream and fix any conflicts.
 Once you push changes back, Weblate will be able to use the merged version without any other special actions.